NeValetik/lfa_labs/lab3/report.md

 ## Conclusion

-This lexer implementation:

-- Uses enums to classify and organize token types clearly.
+This project demonstrates a clean and extensible implementation of a lexical analyzer in Python.
+It introduces the foundational concepts necessary for compiler or interpreter design.

+### Highlights

+- Modular structure with clear class responsibilities
+- Enum usage for semantic clarity
-- Employs regex patterns for accurate token recognition.
+- Regex-based token matching
-- Supports built-in functions, control flow keywords, variables, literals, and operators.
+- Supports keywords, built-in functions, operators, values, and brackets
-- Prepares tokens for downstream processing like parsing or interpretation.
+- Handles malformed input gracefully

 ### Potential Improvements

-- Add line/column tracking for better error messages.
+- Add line/column tracking for better error messages
-- Support context-sensitive analysis.
+- Support for multiline string values and comments
-- Integrate with a parser for full language interpretation.
+- Integration with a full parser or interpreter

-This project provides a foundational understanding of lexical analysis and the building blocks needed for compiler and interpreter development.
+- Context-sensitive lexing (e.g., differentiate between `-` as negation vs subtraction)

+This project offers a solid baseline for further language tool development, and introduces the student to the essential first phase of language processing: lexical analysis.